bayesianbrad/Machine-Learning-and-Python-for-Beginners/week1/part1-Python.md

 ```
 *Note: The `tab` key is really useful as it will autocomplete, provided there is something in the vicinity of where you are searching, the file name or command.*

-Follows the prompts (agree to the T&Cs) and state that you want conda to add something to your `.bashrc` file.
+Follow the prompts (agree to the T&Cs) and state that you want conda to add something to your `.bashrc` file.

 Close the terminal and reopen another terminal window.